bizhan-laripour/JavaCore/README.md

 ### Java core project
-in this project i tried to make my own framework
+in this project i tried to make my own framework based on java core and servlets